Fay Sampson’s Family History

 She had survived seven childbirths, but was only 45 when she died.

 Agnes remained single, keeping house for her father while her older sisters married.
-The only son, William junior and daughter Catherine went to Mariansleigh.
-Catherine married the husbandman John Cook and brought up her family there.
-William junior also had a young family there, but later moved a short distance to Kings Nympton,
+The only son, William junior, with his young family moved a short distance to Kings Nympton, while daughter Catherine went to Mariansleigh.
+She married the husbandman John Cook and brought up her family there.

 William senior lived on until 1815, the year of the Battle of Waterloo.
 He was 74 when he died, though the burial record makes him two years older.